 After rising in November, the short-term and mid-term ACI readings both continued their upward trend in December, with the short-term and the long-term readings both both comfortably in positive territory.

-The ACI, created in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month and 6-Month ACI readings for this month were slightly down from the previous month, though both were on the positive side of 50, which is the divider between growth and contraction.
-The 3-Month ACI came in at 50.52, down from 51.39, while the 6-Month ACI hit 52.50, down from 53.60.
+The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 52.3, up significantly from 50.19 last month, and above the 50 mark that separates expectations of growth from expectations of contraction.
+The 6-Month ACI, meanwhile, hit 55.14, well up from 53.53.

 The ACI is created from a monthly poll of the Accounting Today Executive Research Council, an online community of more than 1,500 tax and accounting professionals.